swei1999/ReporterDeaths/README.md

 data("ReporterDeaths")
 ```

 ### a.
-Provide a nice table to illustate the different causes of death of journalists/media workers covered in this dataset.
+Provide a nice table to illustrate the different causes of death of journalists/media workers covered in this dataset.
 What different causes of death are there and which cause results in the most death?

 SOLUTION: